-Emergency Fund: How Much Should You Keep in Yours?
+How Much Should You Keep In Your Emergency Fund?

-But how much money should you keep in your emergency fund to protect yourself?
-And how do you sock away cash when you feel like you’re scraping by as it is?
+So how much money should you keep in your emergency fund and how do you sock away cash to do it?

-To answer these questions, we sat down with financial expert Katie Ross from American Consumer Credit Counseling (@talkcentsblog).
+To answer these questions, we sat down with financial expert Katie Ross from American Consumer Credit Counseling.
 She gave us the lowdown on emergency funds: what they are, how to start one, and how much to keep in it.

 Creating an emergency fund is one of the most important things you can do to boost your financial health, and it’s easier than you might think.
-Want to know how?
 We break it down in our first episode of OppU Answers and give you a worksheet to get you started.

 Hey guys!
 I’m Caroline, and this is OppU Answers, the financial advice show where I track down real experts with real solutions for all your burning money questions.
 Today’s question comes from Lisa, one of our Facebook fans.
 She wants to know, “How much money should I have in my emergency fund for a life or medical emergency?”